iley-power/democracy-how/README.md

 Based on the above, a large population of young males often leads to violence.
 Not only because men are more violent than women, but because these men compete for the same jobs, economic opportunities, and wifes.
 Without an ability to simply satisfy their sexual needs, start a family , get a decent income, live in a separate space and so on, men turn to violence in order to change the “rules of the game”.
 They sometimes don’t have a choice.
 For example, young men may be drafted to compulsory army service under dictatorship regimes that like to promote conflicts with neighbouring countries.
 Alternatively, young men will be used to subdue opposition as part of a militia or other military/police body.

 https://escholarship.org/uc/item/79t737gt#page-1

+How can an individual make a change ?
+It is important to invest in the education of the youth.
+So that the youth understands the political situation of the country and understands potential solutions.
+Try to start from your own family.
+Do you have your own children or maybe you have young relatives ?
+Try to talk them out of unnecessary violence.
+The violence can be from the young relative helping the dictatorial regime or instead helping violent fractions in the revolutionary movement.